 People are massively confused because they have news that feeds them racism and false enemies.
 If people were rational and understood that their real oppressors are the people who are benefitting from this system, they would be looking at David Cameron and George Osborne, they wouldn't be looking at the unemployed person down the street who is signing on, or the disabled person with an extra bedroom.

 I think we're living in a really exciting time for the media, but not the traditional media.
 What you're seeing is a massive shift of power to people.
-For two centuries, the upper class has owned the means of intellectual production, so they've owned the newspapers and the printing press, and all the things you need to project your views to society on a mass scale.
+For two centuries, the upper class has owned the means of intellectual production, so they've owned the newspapers and the printing press and all the things you need to project your views to society on a mass scale.
 But now with the advent of the internet, there's many more ways to circumvent what has become a really stale and old world system.
-People don't need establishment newspapers in the same way to get what we're told is the truth, they'll look at websites, or their favorite bloggers, or their favorite citizen reporters.
+People don't need establishment newspapers in the same way to get what we're told is the truth, they'll look at websites or their favourite bloggers or their favourite citizen reporters.
 I think that's a really good thing.
 It scares the shit out of the establishment because they've had control over this for so long.